President Trump is currently considering banning the Chinese-owned TikTok, citing concerns around the data of US citizens.

 BEST ON TEST

-Fast, effective, low-cost and simple – the best VPN we've tested
+Fast, effective, low-cost and simple – the best VPN we've tested, with a great free trial, too

 Powerful features and security, but a bit technical.
 Some massive savings currently available.